 Unless otherwise instructed by health or government officials, services and events will continue as scheduled.
-Click here to read PA Governor Wolf's most recent guidance around which businesses and organizations may remain open as of April 1, 2020.
+Click here to read PA Governor Wolf's guidance around which businesses and organizations may remain open as of April 1, 2020.
 See a list of our most frequently asked questions here.

 Our doors remain open to serve our community and congregation, many of whom have suffered great loss during this time, and are in need of certain resources, including, but not limited to food, prayer, and counseling.
 As we engage in these efforts, it is vital that we remain wise and vigilant.
 James 2:14-17 advises us that faith without works is dead.